tcr235/tcr235/README.md

 ## Hello there, stranger

-*My name is Thiago Conte and I am an Information Systems student at the Federal University of Pernambuco (UFPE).
+*My name is Thiago Conte Rocha and I have a degree in Information Systems from the Federal University of Pernambuco (UFPE).
 I currently live in Recife, Brazil and my goal is to evolve in my career as a developer.*

 I worked at Raid Hut (a game publisher from Brazil) for a year developing fullstack solutions as an intern using C#, .NET, AWS, MySQL and React.